 A good niche has five qualities:

-- It is inline with your long-term vision and goals.
+- It’s in line with your long-term vision and goals.

 - People will be interested, namely, your customer so they will buy from you.